Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelWorldLoader/1_User_Manual.rst

    :align: center
    :alt: https://www.youtube.com/watch?v=nNV-3x-7Jho

-   Video showing the MeshUpdater in previous Version
+   Video showing the MeshUpdater in a custom Scene

 **Getting started**

-Open the Unity project RoboyVR.
-Open the ModelUpdaterScene, and select the Updater in the hierarchy tab.
+Open the MainScene in the Unity project RoboyVR, and select the Updater object in the hierarchy tab.
 The Updater has a script called Mesh Updater.
+This slightly differs from the video shown (as it is not in a separate scene), though the script functions exactly the same.
 The following instructions all are entered here.

 .. figure:: images/UpdaterModel.*
    :align: center